 Q. What are your goals for the Beijing Olympics

-Q. How long did you stay?
+Q. How long were you there?

-- Actually, I was only there for about six months, so it was a short stay, but I was able to quickly become a valuable player, and the results came, and I was able to make the Japanese national team that year, so from then on I moved to Japan to train.
+— I was actually only able to go for about six months, it was a short trip, but it quickly became a valuable asset to me, and I was able to achieve results, so I was selected for the Japanese national team that year.
+After that, I moved back to Japan to train.